panlukynek/DotWave.js/README.md

 </body>
 </html>
 ```
-If You're putting your script tags at the top of Your HTML with the **defer** property,<br>
+If You're putting your script tags at the top of Your HTML with the **defer** property,
-make sure to also do the same to the script containing the DotWave tweaks, otherwise it won't work.
+make sure to also do the same to the script containing the DotWave customization, otherwise it won't work.

 ### Configuration Options